bschau/expo/README.md

 # expo

 Various Javascript / Web demos.
-Hosted on surge.sh
+Hosted on expo.surge.sh

 This is my playground.